 I have to write this piece because our process necessitated its reflection.
-It is not complete, though it would be difficult to say any part of this decision making process could or would be, even at time of writing.
+It is not complete, though it would be difficult to say any part of this decision-making process could or would be, even at time of writing.

 As with most things, what most of environmental action and consideration really requires is a good story that can conceptualize and narrativize the data, facts, experiences, and influences that play upon the complicated task at hand.
 Our process in ENRAC does not encourage that well, in fact eludes it quite intentionally I believe.
-But as I have been appointed its chair and have the background to understand that, it is also my necessity to encapsulate and present what I have experienced.
+But as I have been appointed its chair and have the background to accommodate this task, it is also my need to encapsulate and present what I have experienced.

-From the Benton County Commissioners and BC Planning Commission:
+Therefore, our mission, from the Benton County Commissioners (BC PC) and BC Planning Commission: